Siphon880gh/reprint/README.md

       "jsonwebtoken": "^8.5.1",
       "mongoose": "^5.9.10"

-Installation
+## Installation
----
-Run npm install to download the necessary node modules.
-Then run npm run seed so you can see initial users and digital assets.
-On the app you can sign up for your own account.
+Install this project by clicking the *GREEN* button above, you can download it by ZIP or copy the SSH!
+When you load into VSCODE be sure to download the necessary node modules (npm run install).
+Then you'll want to type npm run seed so you can see initial users and digital assets.
+On the app you can sign up for your own account, you can create a post, follow, like a post, etcetera.

 ## Contact Information (In Alphabetical Order)
 - ### [AidanGuarniere](https://github.com/AidanGuarniere)